benmcwilliams/GasFlows/docs/index.md

 [United Kingdom](https://benmcwilliams.github.io/GasFlows/UK.html)

 ## Technical Annex
 The data are retrieved from the ENTSO-G transparency platform.
-We cross-check data against the IEA reporting as well as figures given by national TSOs where available.
-A final check can be performed by calculating the implied demand given by the import/export values we have and comparing this to real demand reported by Eurostat at a 3-month delay.
+We cross-check data against IEA reporting as well as figures given by national TSOs where available.
+A final check can be performed by calculating the implied demand given by the import/export values we have and comparing this to demand reported by Eurostat at a 3-month delay.
 The below graphs show this comparison.
 Implied demand is calculated as:

 demand (month_t) = imports(month_t) + domestic_production (month_t) + storage_draw(month-t) - exports (month_t)
 where storage draw(month_t) = storage(month_t) - storage (month_t+1)

 For some countries (eg DE, xx) the match is very close while for others there is a difference.

+Differences could be due to
+A) A mistake in the points which we querry from ENTSO-G
+B) Misreporting on storage numbers at AGSI which are from time-to-time updated
+C) ENTSO-G not including all import flows (eg NO-DK imports?
+HR LNG plant does not appear to show early operational data?)

 ##### Austria
 <img src="https://benmcwilliams.github.io/GasFlows/assets/AT.png?" width="400" />